stevekinney/idea-box/README.md

 We also want to make sure that we have well-formed ideas in our response.
 The order of our fixtures is not guaranteed and it's frankly not worth pinning down all of the small changes that occur between converting our ActiveRecord model into a simpler data structure (a hash), serializing it into a string, sending it out over the wire, and converting it back into a data structure.
 But, it is super important that each of the ideas we get from our API have a `title`, `body`, and `quality` property.

-Let's go ahead and test that we have this properties:
+Let's go ahead and test that we have these properties:

 ```rb
 test '#index contains ideas with the correct properties' do